 North Carolina's economy continues to improve as labor markets have strengthened, household conditions have improved, and housing market indicators have moved in a positive direction.
 The Cape Fear region continues to have slower economic growth in comparison to other parts of the state and country.
-North Carolina's unemployment rate decreased from 5.7% in December 2015 to 5.1% in December 2016 and is above the national rate of 4.7%.
+North Carolina's unemployment rate decreased from 5.1% in December 2016 to 4.5% in December 2017 but is above the national rate of 4.1%.
 The unemployment rate in Southeastern North Carolina is higher than the state average.
 Of the 12 counties in Southeastern North Carolina that the Association serves, 33.3% are ranked by the North Carolina Department of Commerce as Tier 1, or most distressed in terms of economic wellbeing, 41.7% are ranked as Tier 2, or moderately distressed, and 25.0% are ranked as Tier 3, or least distressed.

-Overall, the farm sector profitability is expected to decline in 2016 caused by modest commodity prices, weather conditions including Hurricane Matthew, livestock disease outbreaks, and farm expenses falling more slowly than commodity prices.
-Liquidity in the balance sheet has eroded for many farmers and created the need for debt restructuring by some.
+Overall, the farm sector profitability is expected to decline in 2018 caused by modest commodity prices, weather conditions, livestock disease outbreaks, and farm expenses falling more slowly than commodity prices.
+Liquidity in the balance sheet has eroded for many farmers and has created the need for debt restructuring and additional borrowing by some.

 The swine and poultry segments, the largest commodity exposures in our portfolio, are profitable due to lower feed costs, strong domestic demand, and sizable exports.

 Significant poultry sector expansion is occurring in the Cape Fear region.
-Disease outbreaks have caused production interruptions for livestock farmers and are being managed by proper biosecurity.
+Disease outbreaks have caused production interruptions but have slowed for livestock farmers and are being managed by proper biosecurity.
 Production levels have created large supplies of hogs and poultry.
-A strong US dollar is a potential threat as the export market plays a significant role in maintaining current price levels.
+A strong US dollar and trade policy pose as potential threats as the export market plays a significant role in maintaining current price levels.

-Crop production, the third largest portion of the loan portfolio, has suffered from adverse weather conditions, modest commodity prices, and farm expenses falling slower than commodity prices during 2016.
-Input costs are high for most crops.
-Commodity prices are forecast to remain near current levels in 2017 with peanuts being an exception.
-Tobacco production contracts are expected to be cut again in 2017.
+Crop production, the third largest portion of the loan portfolio, has suffered from adverse weather conditions, modest commodity prices, and farm expenses falling slower than commodity prices during 2017.
+Input costs remain high for most crops.
+Commodity prices are forecast to remain near current levels in 2018 with peanuts being an exception.

+Tobacco production contracts are expected to be cut again in 2018.

-Farm real estate values declined approximately 1% during 2016, and farm asset values have the potential to decrease further in 2017 with more farm equipment and real estate offered for sale.
+Farm real estate values were unchanged during 2017; however, farm asset values have the potential to decrease in 2018 with more farm equipment and real estate offered for sale.

-Credit quality reflects the challenges facing our customerowners with 91.18% rated acceptable, which is a slight decline from last year.
-Loans classified as other assets especially mentioned, currently collectible but exhibiting some potential weakness, increased from last year to 5.32%, while loans classified as substandard, those exhibiting serious weaknesses in repayment capacity, equity and/or loan performance, improved slightly from last year to 3.50%.
-Although management expects credit quality to remain stressed during 2017, Cape Fear Farm Credit's financial performance continues to be strong.
+Credit quality reflects the challenging lending environment with 93.96% rated acceptable, which is a significant improvement from last year.
+Loans classified as other assets especially mentioned, currently collectible but exhibiting some potential weakness, decreased from last year to 3.85%, while loans classified as substandard, those exhibiting serious weaknesses in repayment capacity, equity and/or loan performance, improved significantly from last year to 2.19%.
+Although management expects credit quality to remain stressed in certain segments during 2018, Cape Fear Farm Credit's financial performance continues to be strong.